Theaninova/Brick-Monorail/README.md

 # Brick Monorail

 Parametric Lego-compatible monorail tracks, designed specifically for 3d printing.
+Two orders of magnitude cheaper than buying used.

 Since the parts are made parametric, you can have any length or curve radius you want, but these are the original tracks you can replicate